 It might surprise you if you are a follower here.
 Because I used canned salmon in this salmon chowder.
 This is not just any canned salmon, however.
 This canned wild sockeye is from Raincoast Trading, which is a company based on the west coast of British Columbia, Canada.
 Their products are the best seafood coming out of a can that I've ever tried.

-It’s very important to me to use only sustainable caught wild seafood.
-So it’s exciting to endorse this environmentally responsible company.
+It's very important for me to use only sustainably caught wild seafood.
+So it's exciting to endorse this environmentally responsible company.
 Please visit their website to find out more about Raincoast Trading.
 There, you can find out more about what sets this company apart, get recipes, and find out where to buy.
 You can also buy them on Amazon, which is a great option, too.

 Raincoast Trading adheres to the highest sustainability standards when catching, processing and packaging its seafood.
 There is no bycatch, and no habitat damage involved in their fishing.
 And then, they pack the seafood with a single-cooked method in natural fish oils, which results in a rich, dense flavour and loads of extra nutrition typically not found in most canned seafood products.
 I also love that the cans are BPA free.